bedrock-ws/mapart/README.md

 5. Go to an area in your Minecraft world that is far away from your beloved creations.
 6. Create a map.
-7. Goto the bottom left position visible on the map.
+7. Goto the top left position visible on the map.
 8. Generate the map art with `#path/to/image.png`

 > [!TIP]